panwartanish/SubSentry/README.md

 ## 🧪 Prototype & Design

-This project is currently a **design prototype** built in Figma.
-It’s not live for production use, but the Figma site serves as a clickable demo for flows, UI, and interactions.
+This project is currently a **design prototype**.
+It’s not live for production use, but the site serves as a clickable demo for flows, UI, and interactions.

 - **View Prototype**: [Figma Site / Demo Link]
 - **Design Tools**: Figma (Frames, Components, Prototyping)